hernanflore363/MedgeNet/README.md

 ## Features

 - Account and persona creation (for each server).
-- Time Trial and Speed Run leaderboard support.
+- Time Trial and Speed Run leaderboard support (custom maps not supported at this stage).
 - Ghost upload, listing, download, and playback support.

 ## Requirements